LucasRouckhout/bash_cheat_sheet/README.md

               To  search  for more than one type at once, you can supply the combined list of type letters separated by a comma `,' (GNU extension).
 ```
+For a quick explanation on the syntax see the introduction to this section [The Find command](#the-find-command).